 - Buttercream frosting will begin to melt between 90 to 95 degrees Fahrenheit.
 If your location is nearing this temperature, I recommend refrigerating your baked goods until an hour before you're ready to serve them.
 Refrigerating your frosted baked goods will not hurt them, but you will want to give them some time to come to room temperature before serving.

-- Do not substitute cake flour with all-purpose flour - this will give your cupcakes a 'cornbread' type texture.
+- Do not substitute cake flour with all-purpose flour - readers have reported that this gives cupcakes a 'cornbread' type texture.

 - Be sure to check out my 10 tips for baking cake, based on reader comments and questions!